 Waterfall-Sourced Water Must Be Treated

 If you have a water filter, definitely employ it.
-If you use sterilization tablets, do so now.
-Filter it and then boil it, triple treat it.
+If you use chlorine or other sterilization tablets, do so now.
+Filter it and then bring it to a roiling boil, triple treat it.

 Whatever you do, do it.
 Just make sure you are treating it if you want to minimize the chances that you will contract something nasty from it.